connorjnel/ztm-python-dev/16-python-webdev/python-webdev.md

 # Python Web Dev

-- Tip - Can use frozen flask to deploy site to netlify instead of normal flask
+- Can use frozen flask to deploy site to netlify instead of normal flask

 ## Setting up flask